bernardoleite/question-generation-control/README.md

 2. Go to `src/eval-qg.py` file
 3. See **preds_path** list and choose (remove or add) additional predictions.
 Current predictions are the ones reported in the article
 4. Run `src/eval-qg.py` to computer evaluation scores **Note**: Our experiments showed that BLEURT took too long to compute the scores.
-For these reasons, we have commented out the computation and output of BLEURT values in the code.
-If you still want to compute BLEURT, update **bleurt_checkpoint** and uncomment the BLEURT lines.
+For these reasons, we have commented on the code's computation and output of BLEURT values.
+If you still want to compute BLEURT, update ***bleurt_checkpoint*** and uncomment the BLEURT lines.

 ### Evaluation (Question Answering)
 1. For QA evaluation, you first need to install/configure [Rouge](https://github.com/google-research/google-research/tree/master/rouge)